-(b) a statement as to the effect of section 79BCB(5); and
+(b) a statement as to the effect of section 79BCB(5) and (6); and

-(c) a statement to the effect that failure to comply with the notice will result in the vehicle being impounded by operation of section 79BCB(2).
+(c) a statement to the effect that failure to comply with the notice will result in the vehicle being impounded under section 79BCB(2).

 (7) If the alleged offender is a responsible person for 2 or more other vehicles, the surrender substitute vehicle notice must specify only one of them as the substitute vehicle, being the one decided by the police officer issuing the notice.

 [Section 79BCA inserted by No. 20 of 2010 s.
 6; amended by No. 8 of 2012 s.
-37.]
+37; No. 51 of 2016 s.
+24.]

 79BCB.
-Surrender substitute vehicle notice, consequences of
+Consequences of surrender substitute vehicle notice

-(1) If a responsible person who is given a surrender substitute vehicle notice under section 79BCA surrenders the substitute vehicle specified in the notice according to the notice, the vehicle is impounded by operation of this subsection for a period that commences at the time when the vehicle is surrendered.
+(1) If a responsible person who is given a surrender substitute vehicle notice under section 79BCA surrenders the substitute vehicle specified in the notice according to the notice, the vehicle must be impounded for a period that commences at the time when the vehicle is surrendered.

-(2) If a responsible person who is given a surrender substitute vehicle notice under section 79BCA fails to surrender the substitute vehicle specified in the notice according to the notice, the vehicle is impounded by operation of this subsection for a period that commences at the time when a police officer takes possession of the vehicle for the purpose of impounding it.
+(2) If a responsible person who is given a surrender substitute vehicle notice under section 79BCA fails to surrender the substitute vehicle specified in the notice according to the notice, the vehicle must be impounded for a period that commences at the time when a police officer takes possession of the vehicle for the purpose of impounding it.

 (3) An impounding period the length of which is specified as 28 days or 3 months in a surrender substitute vehicle notice includes the part of the day on which the vehicle is impounded that is after the impounding occurred even though including that part of the day makes the period more than 28 days or 3 months, as the case requires.

-(4) The period for which a vehicle is impounded by operation of subsection (1) or (2) ends when the impounding period has passed since the end of the day on which the vehicle was impounded.
+(4) The period for which a vehicle is impounded under subsection (1) or (2) ends when the impounding period has passed since the end of the day on which the vehicle was impounded.

+(5) A person who is given a surrender substitute vehicle notice under section 79BCA in relation to a vehicle commits an offence if the person fails to comply with the notice.

+Penalty for this subsection: a fine of 50 PU.

-(5) A responsible person who is given a surrender substitute vehicle notice under section 79BCA commits an offence and is liable to a fine of 50 PU if, when the substitute vehicle specified in the notice has not been impounded by operation of subsection (1) or (2) as a consequence of the notice, the person disposes of an interest that the person has in the vehicle.
+(6) A person who is given a surrender substitute vehicle notice under section 79BCA in relation to a vehicle commits an offence if, without the authority of a court order, the person —

+(a) disposes of an interest that the person has in the vehicle; or

+(b) does anything, or causes or permits another person to do anything, that results or will result in a reduction in the value of the vehicle.

+Penalty for this subsection: a fine of 50 PU.

 [Section 79BCB inserted by No. 20 of 2010 s.
 6; amended by No. 8 of 2012 s.
-37.]
+37; No. 51 of 2016 s.
+25.]

 79BCC.
-Notice under s.
-79BA, 79BCA or 79BCD, cancelling
+Cancelling notice under s.
+79BA, 79BCA or 79BCD

 (1) In this section —